Stable marriage and roommates problems with restricted edges: complexity and approximability

-Our construction for such an instance combines ideas from two papers.
-To each Boolean formula, we introduce a variable gadget and a clause gadget.
+Our construction combines ideas from two papers.
+Corresponding to $B$, we introduce a variable gadget and a clause gadget.
 The first one is a slightly more sophisticated variant of the variable gadget used in Theorem~7 of~\cite{BMM10}, to show $\NP$-hardness of finding a maximum cardinality almost stable matching.
 Our clause gadget is a simplified version of another clause gadget from Theorem~1 in~\cite{BMM12}.
-There, the almost stable roommates problem is shown to be $\NP$-hard.
+There, the Almost Stable Roommates problem is shown to be $\NP$-hard.
 Both proofs investigate the case with bounded preference lists.

-When constructing graph $G$ to a given Boolean formula $B$, we keep track of the order of the three literals in each clause and the order of the two unnegated and two negated appearances of each variable.
-Each appearance is represented by a so-called interconnecting edge.
+When constructing instance $\mathcal I$ from the given Boolean formula $B$, we keep track of the order of the three literals in each clause and the order of the two unnegated and two negated appearances of each variable.

-\paragraph{The variable gadget.} To each variable in $B$, a graph on 44 vertices is defined.
-The right hand-side of Figure~\ref{fi:forb33} illustrates the essential part of a variable gadget, a cycle of length~24.
-This cycle contains no forbidden edge, but each vertex along it has degree~3 due to an additional, forbidden edge.
-There are four special vertices along the cycle: $x_1, x_2, x_3$ and $x_4$, responsible for the communication between clause and variable gadgets.
+\paragraph{The variable gadget} For each variable in $B$, a \emph{variable gadget}, which is a graph on 44 vertices, is defined.
+The right hand-side of Figure~\ref{fi:forb33} illustrates the essential part of such a gadget, which is a cycle of length~24.
+This cycle contains no forbidden edges, and each vertex along it has degree~3 due to being incident to an additional forbidden edge.
+For sake of simplicity, only four of these forbidden edges are depicted in the figure, namely the ones incident to vertices $x_1, x_2, x_3$ and $x_4$, as they are responsible for the communication between clause and variable gadgets.